carepaths/snomed-database-loader/README.md

 - [PostgreSQL](PostgreSQL/)

 If you have any scripts for other databases, please fork this repository and create the pull request to submit any contributions.

+BG NOTES:

+I have added the icd10 map table and the mental healt subsets.

+Need to run import script with ....